ThomBurt/12-Employee-Tracker/README.md

 # Employee Tracker
 A command-line application for managing a company's employees using node, inquirer, and MySQL.
+# USER STORY
+AS A business owner
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

 # Dependencies
 - Figlet = create nice title in the console
 - inquirer = for the command question/answer
 - SQL = mysql for the database
 - console.table

-npm i -y
-npm install inquirer
-npm install mysql
-npm install console.table --save npm i figlet

-# USER STORY
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

 # ACCEPTANCE CRITERIA
 GIVEN a command-line application that accepts user input